 This KPI requires procurement teams to measure the amount of time between when an order is placed and received.
 As a result, the supplier lead time typically includes the time spent preparing, processing and shipping the order.

-Tracking this data point gives procurement specialists a better idea of how far in advance they need to place an order for it to arrive in time.
+Tracking this data point gives procurement manager a better idea of how far in advance they need to place an order for it to arrive in time.
 It also helps them to manage their stock and inventory more effectively as a result.

 Are you struggling to track procurement KPIs?